jbelke/healthiers/readme.md

 cd client && npm install && cd ..
 cd server && npm install && cd ..
 ```
-Now everything should be properly installed, you can start and initialize your database.
+Now everything should be properly installed, you can start and initialize your database
+and compile semantic-ui's css (this has to be looked at, semantic handles this horribly,
+we have a bunch of dependencies checked in as source).

 Run this in the root folder:

 ```bash